MonkiG/CucStore-API/README.md

 **The path '/api/usuario/' receives a token in the request headers, which is provided by the API during login."**

 * "/api/usuario/productos": GET and POST their products if the user's token is valid (method: GET and POST)
-* "/api/usuario/productos/:productId": Receives the product ID to be deleted or updated if the user's token is valid (method: delete and put (not implemented yet))
+* "/api/usuario/productos/:productId": Receives the product ID to be deleted or updated if the user's token is valid (method: delete and put)

 ## Libraries used
 * Express